Notice Writing for Class 8: Format, Examples & PDF

 Annual Day Celebration

-The school Annual Day will be celebrated on 30th September 2025 in the school auditorium.
-All students must report by 8:30 AM and attend the rehearsal on 28th September.
+The school Annual Day will be celebrated on 30th September 2025 in the auditorium.
+Students must report by 8:30 AM and attend rehearsal on 28th September.

 Mr. Rajiv Mehta